KenKundert/quantiphy/doc/examples.rst

 500Hz and 39813 MHz is more naturally given as 39.8 GHz), and because each column may have a different scaling factor.
 While these might seem like minor inconveniences on this table, they can become quite annoying as tables become larger or more numerous.
-Fundamentally this issue is that the eyes are naturally drawn to the number, but the numbers are not complete, and so the eyes need to hunt further.
+Fundamentally the issue is that the eyes are naturally drawn to the number, but the numbers are not complete, and so the eyes need to hunt further.
 This problem exists with both tables and graphs.
 The scaling and units for the numbers may be found in the column headings, the axes, the labels,